IVI-M/R-Ottawa/meetups.md

 2020/04/29: (we will try to record this session, so you can follow it off-line)

 - Jump start to coding in R
-- programming online in rstudio.cloud
+- Programming together online in rstudio.cloud (requires gmail or any other email to login)
-- doing tutorial from rstudio together (starting from https://rstudio.com/)
+- Doing tutorial from rstudio together (starting from https://rstudio.com/)

 2020/04/22: (Zoom meetings extended to GC)

-- Introductions to wider CG community
+- Introductions to wider GC community
 - Overview of R Ottawa resources, apps and topics of interest
 - Walk through the iTrack Covid App, and associated data processing challenges (e.g. dealing with missing/negative entries)
-- code to read data from JHU database - added
+- Code to read data from JHU database - added

-2020/04/01:  (
+2020/04/01:  (Focus shifted to Covid data)

 - Since the break-up of covid pandemic, we discuss covid data related challenges and solutions (how to read it, visualize it, make good use using R and AI).
 - Public datasets on Covid
   - Can't read Covid from Stats Canada site.
 Code to read data from UofT google doc - added

-2020/04/01:
+2020/03/24:

-- Overview of oppotunities for discussing and learning
+- Overview of opportunities for discussing and learning,

 ###  List of topics available for discussion